-SERIES RESOLUTION R-2024-xx
+SERIES RESOLUTION R-2024-28

-A RESOLUTION AUTHORIZING THE ISSUANCE AND SALE OF GENERAL RECEIPTS REVENUE AND REFUNDING BONDS OF MIAMI UNIVERSITY; AUTHORIZING THE EXECUTION AND DELIVERY OF A SUPPLEMENTAL TRUST AGREEMENT; AUTHORIZING OTHER DOCUMENTS IN CONNECTION WITH THE ISSUANCE OF SUCH BONDS; AND AUTHORIZING THE FISCAL OFFICER TO TAKE CERTAIN ACTIONS
+T. O. Pickerill II Secretary to the Board of Trustees A RESOLUTION AUTHORIZING THE ISSUANCE AND GENERAL RECEIPTS SALE OF REVENUE REFUNDING BONDS OF MIAMI UNIVERSITY; AUTHORIZING THE EXECUTION AND DELIVERY OF A SUPPLEMENTAL TRUST AGREEMENT; AUTHORIZING OTHER DOCUMENTS IN CONNECTION WITH THE ISSUANCE OF SUCH BONDS; AND AUTHORIZING THE FISCAL OFFICER TO TAKE CERTAIN ACTIONS